git-semver/git-inspect/README.md

 ## Usage

-Now use only in bare repository directory
+In the working tree repository the inspector collects incomplete information Now use only in bare repository directory.

 ```
 $ git clone <repository> --bare